Apple Watch Ultra 2 vs Suunto Race

 Which one is better?

 The Apple Watch Ultra 2 is the better buy for most people - its 3,000 nits display crushes the Suunto Race's 1,000 nits.
-That said, grab the Suunto Race if you need longer battery life for outdoor adventures and want to save some weight at 2.93 oz.
+That said, grab the Suunto Race if you need longer battery life for outdoor adventures - it offers up to 40 hours in GPS mode compared to Apple's 36 hours.

 Who should buy each?

-Choose the Suunto Race if: you need up to 40 hours of battery life for extended outdoor activities, you prefer a similar-weight watch at 2.93 oz, or you want offline maps for navigation on hikes.
+Choose the Suunto Race if: you want a watch at 2.93oz, need 40 hours of battery life for long hikes, or appreciate offline maps for navigation.

 Conclusion